Richard Goodwin Keats: The West Indies and the Battle of San Domingo

-Admiral Duckworth took Superb as his flagship in October 1805.
+Admiral John Duckworth took Superb as his flagship in October 1805.
 Having orders to blockade the remaining French ships sheltering in Cádiz, Duckworth abandoned the blockade in search of a French squadron reported to be off Madeira.
 By the time Duckworth made it south, that squadron (under Rear Admiral Zacharie Allemand) was long gone.
 He then came across and chased Contre-Admiral Jean-Baptiste Willaumez, the Superb gaining to within five to seven miles of the fleeing French squadron on Christmas morning.
 At 10:00 am the Superb cleared for battle, but his fleet now being quite dispersed, Duckworth, to the surprise and disappointment of the men, called off the chase.
 His actions can be contrasted with Keats's daring approach of the enemy in the Second Battle of Algeciras.

 Now in the mid-Atlantic with insufficient supplies to work back to Cádiz, they headed to the West Indies.
 Vice-Admiral Corentin Urbain Leissègues had separated from Willaumez in the Atlantic and made for Santo Domingo to resupply and refit after a storm.
 Duckworth was in the process of resupplying his ships at St. Kitts when he learned of the French squadron anchored in Santo Domingo.
 Duckworth took his squadron of seven line-of-battle ships and attacked Leissègues' five ships of the line.

 The Battle of San Domingo was the last open sea fleet action of the Napoleonic War.
 During the battle Superb suffered 62 casualties in what became an almost total victory for the Royal Navy.
 Of the five French line-of-battle ships engaged, two were captured and three driven on shore and later destroyed.
 The British did not lose a single ship.